kthcloud/sys-api/README.md

 ## 🤝 Contributing

-Thank you for considering contributing to go-deploy!
+Thank you for considering contributing!

-Right now we don't support running go-deploy outside kthcloud, so you would need to set up a Kubernetes cluster, CloudStack environment, Harbor service and a GitLab instance.
+Right now we don't support running the API outside kthcloud, so you would need to set up a Kubernetes cluster, CloudStack environment, Harbor service and a GitLab instance.

 If you are part of the development team at kthcloud,